-2. Now drain the boiled potatoes.
+2. Now drain the parboiled potatoes.
+Let them cool.

 - 3 tablespoons corn flour (can substitute rice flour, arrowroot flour, or tapioca flour)

-- 7 to 8 curry leaves, chopped
+- 7 to 8 chopped curry leaves

 - 1 teaspoon red chili powder (try Kashmiri chili powder, cayenne, sweet or hot paprika)

 - ½ teaspoon coriander powder

-- ½ teaspoon cumin powder (jeera powder), (optional)
+- ½ teaspoon cumin powder

 - ½ teaspoon black pepper powder